dghuuloc/CS.Teach/ML/key_concepts.md

 * **Overfitting and Underfitting:**
   Identifying and addressing situations where the model learns the training data too well (overfitting) or not well enough (underfitting)

-### Evaluation:
+### Model Evaluation and Validation:
-Assess the model’s performance using a separate set of data not used during training.
+Assess the model’s performance using a separate set of data not used during training (test dataset, validation dataset).
 This step helps ensure the model can generalize well to new, unseen data.
 * **Performance Metrics:**
   Using metrics like accuracy, precision, recall, F1-score, and AUC to assess the model's performance.
 * **Overfitting and Underfitting:**